moclam1905/CocktailRecipes/memory_bank/activeContext.md

 - Detail screen implementation is complete ✅
 - Search functionality with history and filtering by ingredient is complete ✅
 - Favorites feature with Room database integration is complete ✅
-- Need to improve error handling and offline capabilities in the UI
+- Loading states, error handling, and offline capabilities in the UI are complete ✅
 - Need to implement comprehensive testing for the application
+- Next we'll focus on API optimization enhancements like HTTP caching and rate limiting protection